oneapi-src/oneDNN/tests/benchdnn/doc/driver_conv.md

  - `--mb=INT` -- override minibatch size specified in the problem description.
              When set to `0`, use minibatch size as defined by the individual problem descriptor.
 The default is `0`.
- - `--match=regex` -- run only problems that match the regex.
-The default is `".*"` (everything).
+ - `--match=REGEXP` -- run only problems that match the regular expression `REGEXP`.
+By default there is no pattern applied.
 Note: Windows may interpret only string arguments surrounded by double quotation marks.

 and *conv-desc* is a problem descriptor.
 The canonical form is:
 ```